KawaMood/racks/README.md

 In order to set a tool in it, you need to **right click** the rack while holding the item you want to place, **whithout sneaking**.
 To take the item back, **right click** it the same way  having your mainhand empty.

-Racks placed on the ground can handle: axes, hoes, pickaxes, shovels, swords, fishing rod, carrot on a stick and warped fungus on a stick.
+Racks placed on the ground can handle: axes, hoes, pickaxes, shovels, swords and fishing rod.
-Racks placed on a wall can handle: axes, hoes, pickaxes, shovels, swords, bow, crossbow, trident, fishing rod, shield, shears, brush, spyglass, carrot on a stick and warped fungus on a stick.
+Racks placed on a wall can handle: axes, hoes, pickaxes, shovels, swords, bow, crossbow, trident, fishing rod, shield, shears, brush and spyglass.

 **Right clicking racks while sneaking** will change their **pose** (their items rotation and position).
 Ground racks have 6 different poses, and wall racks have 4 different poses.